aws-ia/cloudformation-gitlab-resource-providers/GitLab-Projects-AccessToken/docs/README.md

 #### ProjectId

-The ID of the project which will be tagged
+The ID (numeric) of the project for which this Access Token is created.
+The project should exist and the user creating the Access Token should have rights to do this on this project.

 _Required_: Yes